epiforecasts/covid-rt-estimates/README.md

 ## Reconstructing historical forecasts

-This repository only stores the most recent forecasts (a rolling 14-day window).
+This repository only stored the most recent forecasts (a rolling 14-day window).
 To reconstruct a complete historical time series of all forecasts (e.g., for retrospective forecast evaluation), you can use the R function in [this gist](https://gist.github.com/sbfnk/d2900c745312219e3e48e08adde47cde) which:

 1. Queries the git history for all commits that modified a given forecast CSV file
 2. Downloads the data from each historical commit